-A clean environment, proper parasite prevention, and pet hygiene are necessary to ensure the well-being of all.
+To ensure the well-being of everyone, a clean environment, proper parasite prevention, and pet hygiene are necessary.
 Lyme disease, for example, is a severe disease transmitted to humans by biting an infected tick.

-Companies producing pet food or food for humans that follow the One Health concept start by respecting the environment where the DFP (Destined for Food Production) animal lives, devote attention to the care of the DFP animal itself, and finally, through research, develop products that ensure the welfare of the end consumer.
+Companies producing pet food or food for humans that follow the One Health concept start by respecting the environment where the DFP (Destined for Food Production) animal lives.
+They then devote attention to caring for the DFP animal itself and, finally, through research, develop products that ensure the welfare of the end consumer.

-According to the One Health approach, the balance between man, animal and the environment is paramount.
-But how can this be ensured?
+According to the One Health approach, the balance between humans, animals, and the environment is paramount.
+But how can this balance be ensured?

 One Health, environmentally friendly